 See one of Cartersville’s most popular attractions!
 This major Mississippian Period Cultural Center was home to several thousand Native Americans from 1000 to 1500 AD.
 The largest mound stands over 63 feet high and covers three acres.
 The impressive archaeological museum interprets life in what is now known as the Etowah Valley Historic District.
 Beyond the mounds lies the Etowah River where original Indian fish traps can be viewed.
-The Etowah Archaeological Museum and Grounds are open daily 9 AM-5 PM, Outside Mounds area closes at 4:30 PM.
-Closed Monday.
-Handicap Accessible.
+The Etowah Archaeological Museum and Grounds are open daily 9 AM-5 PM (guests are requested to begin departure at 4:30 PM; see rates below).
+Museum is Handicap Accessible.
 Experience the most intact Mississippian Cultural Site in every season.

 Etowah Indian Mounds State Historic Site